mattermost/docs/source/administration/mobile-changelog.md

 ### Bug Fixes

 #### All apps
  - Fixed an issue where deeply nested asterisks caused the app to crash.
+ - Fixed an issue where the app crashed when attempting to render a post whose attachment value was null.
  - Fixed an issue where in-app notification banner locked user interaction until the notification banner was dismissed.
  - Fixed an issue where posts with at-mentions were double posting if the user hit the **Send** button quickly multiple times in a thread.
  - Fixed an issue where users were unable to add more than 40 emoji reactions on a post.